Bioconductor/bioconductor.org/content/news/bioc_3_19_release.md

 To update to or install Bioconductor 3.19

-1. Install R 4.4 Bioconductor 3.19has been designed expressly for this version of R.
+1. Install R 4.4 Bioconductor 3.19 has been designed expressly for this version of R.

 2. Follow the instructions at